sigoa/Merlot/README.md

 then
 ----

-go to the `live-sdk` directory and use as it is normally intended to.
+go to the `live-sdk` directory and modify stuff.

 see [live-sdk documentation](https://git.devuan.org/sdk/live-sdk).